-New issue activity was lower than usual during the quarter.
-This was primarily due to companies being reluctant to come to market during a period of higher volatility.
-This reluctance was exacerbated by overall yields that are higher than they were a year or so ago, and the expectation that rates are coming down further over the remainder of this year.
+New issue activity was lower than usual during the quarter, with macro volatility deterring companies from coming to market along with expectations of lower yields over the remainder of this year.
 In addition, many companies were active in locking in funding when rates were more favourable.
 As a result, this gives them more flexibility as to when they come to market.
 However, secondary market liquidity was plentiful, and volatility meant that we could find attractive opportunities to add to portfolios.